vertexgraphinc/aiskills/DotNet/MSOutlook/README.md

 ## Test Prompts

-Now that the MSOutlook Skill is properly installed, you can try the following example prompts:
+Please refer to the root README (https://github.com/vertexgraphinc/aiskills/blob/main/DotNet/README.md) for instructions on how to host the custom skill and install it on the VertexGraph.ai website.
+Once the Microsoft Teams Skill is properly installed, you can try the following example prompts on the AI Assistant:

  - Show me all emails from example@example.com within the last 2 days from my Outlook
  - Show me my most recent email from example@example.com